Jisoo: 2023–present: Me, film debut and independent label

 On January 2, 2023, YG Entertainment announced that Jisoo would debut as a solo artist within the year and was in the process of recording music for her album.
 On February 21, her label revealed that filming for her music video was underway in a top-secret location overseas, with the highest production budget they have ever invested into a Blackpink music video.
 Jisoo's single album Me was released on March 31, 2023, containing the lead single "Flower" and B-side track "All Eyes on Me."

 Me debuted at number one on the Circle Album Chart with 1.03 million copies sold in the first week of release.
-It broke the record for the best-selling album by a K-pop female soloist and became the first to sell a million copies in history.
+It broke the record for the best-selling album by a K-pop female soloist, becoming the first to sell a million copies within a week.
 The lead single "Flower" was a commercial success in South Korea, peaking at number two on the Circle Digital Chart and remaining in the top ten for 12 weeks.
 Internationally, the song debuted at number two on the Billboard Global 200 and earned the third-largest streaming start for an artist's debut track in the chart's history.
 It also became the highest-peaking song by a Korean female soloist on the Canadian Hot 100 and the UK Singles Chart.
 Jisoo promoted "Flower" by performing it on SBS's Inkigayo and went on to achieve nine music show wins on South Korean cable music programs, including Triple Crowns on Inkigayo and Show Champion.
 She performed the song during Blackpink's headlining concerts at Coachella in April and BST Hyde Park in July.

 Jisoo made a special cameo appearance as a Korean traditional fairy in the film Dr. Cheon and Lost Talisman, which was released on September 27, 2023.
 On November 22, Jisoo was invested by King Charles III as an Honorary Member of the Order of the British Empire (MBE) alongside her bandmates during a special investiture at Buckingham Palace which was also attended by South Korean president Yoon Suk Yeol.
 On December 5, YG Entertainment announced that Jisoo along with the other members of Blackpink had renewed their contracts for group activities and that the members' individual contracts were still under discussion.
 YG Entertainment subsequently confirmed on December 29 that Jisoo and the other Blackpink members agreed not to proceed with a contract with the label for individual activities.